vindarel/lisp-journey/content/pythonVSlisp.md

 # Appendix A: FAQ

-Some info every Python programmer will come accross eventually.
+Some info every Python programmer will come across eventually.
 Saves you some googling.

 ## Are there no iterators ?